📐

 Publishing your app to the App Store can be a rewarding process.

 Apple requires a lot information for apps that are available in their App Store.
 As a result, the publishing process can feel long and will require at least 20 minutes to complete the necessary steps on the Thunkable website, which currently requires information from 4 different Apple websites.
-We recommend completing the Prepare for Submission steps before starting the publishing process in Thunkable.
+We recommend completing the steps before starting the publishing process in Thunkable.

 Thunkable is continually looking for ways to streamline the publishing process and has made it possible for creators to publish from a non-Mac computer, which is normally required by the standard publishing process.